swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 **Changes between version 1.3 and 1.4:**

+- Section 3.1, "Element SignRequestExtension", was updated with the element `AuthnProfile`.

 - Section 3.1 and 3.2 was updated to clarify the use of the `Version` attribute in the `SignRequestExtension` and `SignResponseExtension` elements.

 - Section 3.1.1, "Type CertRequestPropertiesType", was updated so that more than one `<saml:AuthnContextClassRef>` element can be included.
 The schema was also updated (to version 1.1.2 but keeping the same namespace identifier).